solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 1. On the **paw-1** virtual machine, open a Windows PowerShell window

 2. Run the following commands to create the database (type `yes` when prompted).
-Note that the repo should be cloned to the `c:\labfiles`
+Note that the developer guide repo should be cloned to the `c:\labfiles` directory:
-    directory:

     ``` powershell
-    cd C:\labfiles\microsoft-postgresql-developer-guide\artifacts\sample-php-app
+    cd C:\labfiles\microsoft-postgresql-developer-guide\sample-php-app

     composer update